aeryz/aeryz.github.io/docs/os-dev-journey/simple-kernel.md

 nav_order: 4
 ---

 # Building a Simple Kernel for IA-32

-## How to get most out this post?
+## How to get the most out of this post?

 Before digging into some weird stuff, I want to share some thoughts to make sure that you are getting the most out of this blog post.
-First of all, this post really encourages you to make lots of research and read a lot.
-There are several reasons to that:
+First of all, this post encourages you to make lots of research and read a lot.
+There are several reasons for that:

-1. Getting used to reading official documentations is super benefitial and you will always find lots of hidden gems and hacks when you read official docs.
+1. Getting used to reading official documentation is super beneficial and you will always find lots of hidden gems and hacks when you read official docs.

 2. Although there are few great resources about OS development, this is a field where you should find and figure out things by yourself.